-Before there was a prince…there was a princess.
+Before there was Ax, there was a pony.
 Well, an Angel, really.
-This is the first part of my fairytale, before I found my Prince.
+This is the first part of my fairytale.

-Well, ours since my mom had a lot of training to do with her before she was REEEAAALLY mine.
-Fast forward a few years and she was finally sane enough for my horse-crazy kid antics.
-Or maybe she wasn’t, but she had no choice.
-Once I began riding Angel more often and mom rode her less, my mom found a horse of her own, Blue.
-Then I could finally consider her mine.
+Well, she was technically my mom’s since there was a lot of training to do with her before she was really mine.
+Fast forward a few years and she was finally sane enough for my horse-crazy teenager antics—or maybe she wasn’t, but she had no choice.
+Once I began riding Angel more often, my mom found a horse of her own, Blue.
+Then I could finally consider her to be mine.

 As far as showing goes, I skipped the walk-trot years and jumped right into the thick of it.
-Literally, jumped.
-My first show consisted of Angel spooking at just about everything in the ring.
-But I didn’t give up, and a few years later she was a pro.
-Something about he in the show ring screamed “LOOK AT ME!”
-And the judges always did.
-Between 4-H, High School Equestrian Teams, and Open shows, Angel and I were a tough team to beat.
+Literally, jumped—my first show consisted of Angel spooking at just about everything in the ring.
+A few years later, she was a pro.
+Between 4-H, high school equestrian teams, open, and breed shows, Angel and I were a tough team to beat.
 In our six years of showing together, she carried me to multiple ribbons, trophies, and titles.

-She really was my Angel.
+Out of the show ring, she really was my angel.
 She was my best friend and my annoying little sister all at the same time, and I loved her for it.
-She took my flying through the fields when I needed to run away from something and was my mane to cry into when I needed to let go.
+She took my flying through the fields when I needed to run away and was my mane to cry into when I needed to let go.
 I spent most of my middle and high school years going to the barn at the end of the day.

-Going to college was tough because it meant leaving my Angel at home.
-But I had no choice.
-I was growing too tall to show her anymore without looking like a giant and I couldn’t afford to board her at school.
-My last show with her was at the Big E during my sophomore year.
-She was an Angel per usual and proved to me that she deserved her show retirement.
-I still ride her whenever I go home to ride and it brings me back to when I was little running away in the fields.
-Even though my mom rides her more than I do now, she will forever be MY pony.
+Going to college was tough because it meant leaving Angel at home.
+I was growing too tall to show her anymore without looking like a giant, and I couldn’t afford to board her at school.
+My last show with her was at The Big E during my sophomore year.
+She was an angel, per usual, and proved to me that she deserved her show retirement.